saptarshi-00/My-Portfolio-website/content/pages/info.md

           > Technologies used : Power BI, SQL, DAX, ORACLE, Denodo

-          *   Developed a Power BI reports and dashboards for the client R\&D team.
+          *   Developed  Power BI reports and dashboards for the client R\&D team.